“Coming this fall” is what the macOS Monterey product page states. Well, fall is here, and Monterey is expected to be released soon.

 Let’s use Big Sur’s complete system requirements and a year of experience as an example.
 Models aside, this is what these models need to have available at a minimum:

 • 35.5 – 44.5 GB of free drive space

 There is no reason to assume Monterey’s RAM and storage requirements will be any different.

 Your Mac is a supported model, let’s say a 2015 MacBook Air, which has 4GB of RAM and 128GB SSD.
 It can run Monterey but should it?
 Historically systems that just meet the minimum requirements should stay away from the latest OS.
 Sure, it may run Monterey beautifully, but how will it run once it has Monterey and Safari with 15 tabs and iTunes and Mail and Messages and Discord running all simultaneously?
 It’ll run like a two-legged dog.
 These system requirements are for the OS only and do not account for all the additional resources you’ll need to run other software on top of that OS.

 Take the system requirements and double them, at least, to keep having a fun Mac experience.
 8 GB of RAM, the more storage space, the better, a mid or high-end graphics card and a processor that’s not a bottom of the barrel i5 but at least an i7.
 That will ensure your Mac can run Monterey just fine, won’t bog down just by loading up Facebook, and give you a few more years of fun use.

 Have a Mac with a spinner hard drive in it?
 (Looking at you iMac and Mac mini users), I suggest you forget about Monterey.
 The APFS file system has been very unforgiving on spinners since Mojave and has gotten worse since.

-Just because your Mac can run Monterey, does not mean all if it’s features will be available to you.
+Just because your Mac can run Monterey does not mean all of its features will be available to you.
 A few examples: